imballinst/imballinst.dev/src/pages/blog/marriage-and-emotional-affection/index.md

   - life
 ---

-I had a question before I got married, "Will emotional affection last forever?
-Will a husband and a wife's chemistry deplete over time?".
+I had a question before I got married, _"Will emotional affection last forever?
+Will a husband and a wife's chemistry deplete over time?"_.
 Tony Stark once said, ["I guess we'll find out"](https://www.imdb.com/title/tt0848228/characters/nm0000375).

 _DISCLAIMER: [@matahatigraphy](https://www.instagram.com/matahatigraphy/?hl=en) was our wedding photographer.
 They gave us the raw pictures and the edited pictures, but for this post, I can't find the edited ones that I wanted.
 Therefore, I took out the raw ones and tweaked them myself.
 If you have keen eye for photography stuff, I'm sorry if the following pictures hurt your eyes!_